Narendra6663/atman-hitl-architecture/README.md

 It needs systems that can execute reliably across complexity.

 That is the shift ATMAN represents.

+Systems don’t change when they become smarter.

+They change when they become reliable.

 >## Final Thought

 Healthcare systems don’t fail because they lack intelligence.